|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Above the fuselage U. S. Army serial number stencil was painted "Capt.
 R. Meikian" with five bomb markings indicating bombing missions flown and and three Japanese flag kill markings indicating victory claims, representing Melikian's claims on July 30, 1942, August 23, 1942 and March 5, 1943.

 On April 27, 1943 took off from Horanda Drome (Dobodura 4) piloted by 2nd Lt.
 Props and climbed to join formation at 18,000' on an escort mission to Lae Airfield.
 Returning to the Dobodura area, this aircraft fell out of the formation and went into a spin.
 There was no smoke, no apparent attempt to regain control and the pilot was not observed to bail out.
-This P-40 crashed east of Hamburata village, near
+This P-40 crashed east of Hamburata village near the Ambogo River.

 During September 1946 the wreckage of this aircraft was discovered in a swamp.
 Inside was the incomplete skeletal remains of the pilot.
 Wreckage included the engine, wings and fuselage.